juhp/koji-hs/README.md

 This library provides Haskell bindings to the Koji XMLRPC API.

-It is a WIP: currently only querying koji working, ie login authentication or building etc is supported yet.
+It is a WIP: currently only querying koji is working, ie login authentication or building etc is supported yet.

 ## Building